-Over forty of my short stories have appeared in Australia and overseas in publications such as Overland and the New South Wales School Magazine.
+Over fifty of my short stories have appeared in Australia and overseas in publications such as Overland and the New South Wales School Magazine.
 My writing moves from literary fiction to genre Science Fiction to slapstick humour, depending on my mood.

-I’ve been shortlisted six times for the Aurealis Award for Speculative Fiction, and has also been nominated for a Ditmar award.
+I’ve been shortlisted nine times for the Aurealis Award for Speculative Fiction, and has also been nominated for a Ditmar award.
 My short stories have twice been featured in Gardner Dozois’ ‘Highly Recommended’ lists in The Year’s Best Science Fiction and The Year’s Best Fantasy.
-Five of my books have been CBC Notable Books, I’ve been longlisted for a Golden Inky and I’ve been shortlisted for the WAYBRA Award.
+Eight of my books have been CBC Notable Books, I’ve been longlisted for a Golden Inky and I’ve been shortlisted for the WAYBRA Award.
 I’ve also twice won the Best and Fairest Award at West Brunswick Amateur Football Club.